SherineBrahma/krad-snr/README.md

 ## 1. Simulation

+The simulation demonstrates the SNR estimation method using a Shepp-Logan phantom with 320×320 dimensions.
+Radial k-space spokes are generated using the NUFFT operator from the TorchKbNufft package, applying a golden-angle acquisition scheme with 32 dummy coil sensitivity maps and varying undersampling factors.
+Gaussian noise with different standard deviations is then added to the k-space data to evaluate the proposed method under various simulated SNR levels.
+Configuration inputs for the simulation are defined in the config files located in the config folder.
+An explanation of these inputs is provided below:

 This repository includes a small dataset of five cardiac slices based on the [XCAT](https://aapm.onlinelibrary.wiley.com/doi/10.1118/1.3480985) phantom, for the purpose of code demonstration.
 Run the ```data_generation.py``` script to generate myocardial perfusion maps, and to simulate dynamic contrast agent (DCE) MRI images.
 Furthermore, you can customize the parameters directly in the data_generation.py script.

 ```python